-Article 280 (3) provides for the functions of the commission, are to make recommendations to the President with regard to the following matters : • The distribution between the union and the state of the net proceeds of the taxes which are to be, or may be divided between them and the allocation of the respective shows of such proceeds. • The principles to govern the grants-in-aid of the revenues of the states out of the consolidated fund of India. • The measures needed to augment the state on the basis of the recommendations made by the state finance commission. • The measures needed to augment the state consolidated fund to supplement the resources of the recommendations made by the state finance commission. • The measures needed to augment the state on the basis of the recommendations made by the recommendations made by the state finance commission. • The measures needed to augment the state on the basis of the recommendations made by the recommendations made by the state finance commission. • The measures needed to augment the state on the basis of the recommendations made by the recommendations made by the state finance commission. • The measures needed to augment the state on the basis of the recommendations made by the state finance commissions. • Any other matter referred to it by the President in the interest of sound finance
+Article 280 (3) provides for the functions of the commission, are to make recommendations to the President with regard to the following matters : • The distribution between the union and the state of the net proceeds of the taxes which are to be, or may be divided between them and the allocation of the respective shows of such proceeds. • The principles to govern the grants-in-aid of the revenues of the states out of the consolidated fund of India. • The measures needed to augment the state consolidated fund to supplement the resource of the Panchayats in the state on the basis of the recommendations made by the state finance commissions. • The measures needed to augment the state on the basis of the recommendations made by the state finance commissions. • Any other matter referred to it by the President in the interest of sound finance